Uncertainties from metrology in the integrated luminosity measurement with the updated design of a detector at CEPC: Conclusion

 \section{Conclusion}

-Although the method of integrated luminosity has already been studied in great detail at LEP, proposals for new $e^{+}e^{-}$ colliders call for quantification of achievable luminosity precision in each individual case.
-We do it here for CEPC, from the perspective of mechanical and beam-related requirements at the $Z^{0}$ pole, with detector placed on the z-axis.
+Although the method of integrated luminosity has been studied in a great detail at LEP (\cite{LEP1}, \cite{LEP2}), for each newly proposed $e^{+}e^{-}$ collider it is necessary to quantify the achievable luminosity precision, in particular at the $Z^{0}$ resonance.
+Here it is done for CEPC, taking into consideration the mechanical and beam-related requirements at the $Z^{0}$ pole, with the luminometer placed on the z-axis.
+It is the first attempt to quantify systematic effects rising from metrology with the luminometer displaced from the the outgoing beams, where it is conventionally positioned at colliders with a crossing angle.

-At the $Z^{0}$ pole, control of the luminometer inner radius at the micrometer level is posing the most demanding requirement regarding detector manufacturing, regardless of the luminometer's positioning (on the s-axis or on the z-axis).
-It is important to note that eventual changes in the luminometer design towards smaller polar angle coverage will require control of the luminometer inner radius even below micrometer precision, according to the dependence of the Bhabha cross-section on the polar angles of the scattered particles.
-However, these results are obtained under assumption that the change of the luminometer's inner radius corresponds to exactly the same change of the inner radius of the luminometer's fiducial volume, which needs to be approved.
-Also, control of the asymmetrical bias in beam energies might be challenging, while the beam energy spread can be relaxed significantly beyond the current half-width of 18 MeV at the $Z^{0}$ pole (0.04\%, Table \ref{tab:1}).
+Control of the luminometer inner radius at the micrometer level at the $Z^{0}$ pole seeems to be the most demanding requirement for the detector manufacturing.
+Any additional change in the luminometer design towards smaller polar angle coverage will require control of the luminometer inner radius even below micrometer precision, according to the dependence of the Bhabha cross-section on the polar angles of the scattered particles.
+However, it is important to note that these results are obtained under assumption that the change of the luminometer's inner radius corresponds to exactly the same change of the inner radius of the luminometer's fiducial volume, which needs to be approved.
+Also, control of the asymmetrical bias in beam energies might be challenging ($1.5 \cdot 10^{-4}$), while the beam energy spread can be relaxed significantly beyond the current RMS of 18 MeV at the $Z^{0}$ pole.
+Existing techniques like the Frequency Scanning Interferometry (FSI) allow positioning control of the luminometer at the micrometer level \cite{Daniluk}, thus the mechanical effects from metrology should not be issue for the integrated luminosity measurement.

-From the point of view of experimental input for the Bhabha cross-section calculations, center-of-mass energy should be known at the $\mathrm{10^{-4}}$ level, which requires further studies in terms of feasibility of such a precision.
-This might be an issue for the cross-section measurements of the slope of a production threshold.
+From the point of view of experimental input for the Bhabha cross-section calculations, center-of-mass energy should be known at the $\sim{10^{-4}}$ level, which requires further studies in terms of feasibility of such a precision.
+This might be an issue for the cross-section measurements on the slope of a production threshold.